Rahko raises £1.3M seed from Balderton for quantum machine learning tech – TechCrunch

 They say the QML platform attracted serious attention from a tech giant and overtures were made.
 Leo and Ed made the decision not to give away control of the sum of their work, and decided instead to launch a business to commercialize it.

-Chemical simulation is a vital capability for research that has not advanced significantly in recent years due to the limited computational power of classical computer.
+Chemical simulation is a vital capability for research that has not advanced significantly in recent years due to the limited computational power of classical computers.
 Rahko claims it has an arsenal of tools that may make quantum computers accessible and commercially usable at an accelerated pace, often through the use of hybrid approaches with classical computers.

 Leo Wossnig, CEO, said: “Most people find quantum computers mysterious and wonder if they are going to save or break the world as we know it.
 In reality, quantum computing is going to unlock radical advances in areas of research and technology in which we have found ourselves stuck for some time now.
 Our team is excited to get together every day to work on problems that would have been impossible to solve only a couple of years ago.
 We are delighted to welcome on board this unique group of investors who truly share our excitement.”
-Earlier this year, Wossnig was the recipient of the prestigious 2019 Google Fellowship in Quantum Computing, for his achievement in computer science.
+Earlier this year, Wossnig was the recipient of the prestigious 2019 Google Fellowship in Quantum Computing for his achievement in computer science.

-Lars Fjeldsoe-Nielsen, General Partner at Balderton Capital, said: “Rahko is one of the top teams in the world working on a complex space at the very edge of science and computing.
+Lars Fjeldsoe-Nielsen, general partner at Balderton Capital, said: “Rahko is one of the top teams in the world working on a complex space at the very edge of science and computing.
 The application of discoveries within quantum has already been profound and impacted our fundamental understanding of the world around us.
 The pace and rate of change in this field over the past few years has been astonishing, and we feel incredibly lucky to be supporting this exceptional team as they continue to push the boundaries of what’s possible.”

 Rahko is one of several startups originating from UCL’s Computer Science programme, supported by Conception X, a venture builder for deep tech startups.
 It works in partnership with several of the world’s largest quantum hardware manufacturers, leading academic teams and national laboratories.